Jake McCarthy Player Props: Diamondbacks vs. Mets

-Jake McCarthy and his .412 on-base percentage over his past 10 games (91 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the New York Mets and Kodai Senga on July 5 at 9:40 PM ET.
+Jake McCarthy -- batting .367 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the New York Mets, with Carlos Carrasco on the mound, on July 6 at 9:40 PM ET.

 Jake McCarthy Game Info & Props vs. the Mets